-Galangal is an important ingredient if you are planning to make dishes from Southeast Asia.
+Galangal is an important ingredient if you plan to make dishes from Southeast Asia.
 Many would say that it is as essential as lemongrass or coconut milk.
-Its flavors are crucial to dishes from Thailand, Vietnam and Indonesia among other countries.
+Its flavors are crucial to dishes from Thailand, Vietnam, and Indonesia, among other countries.
 You should do your best to get your hands on some fresh or dried galangal.
 If all else fails, there are a few workable alternatives.
 Try one of the following galangal substitutes.

 Your best bet: Ginger

 Ginger and galangal are related to each other and are very similar in both appearance and flavor.
 While their flavors are not exactly the same, they are close enough to be good substitutes for each other.
 In addition to their flavor similarities, ginger and galangal have some of the same stomach-soothing properties.